rflandau/Orv/README.md

 This comes with substantial limitations, most notably that stale information may continue to propagate forever if the cycle does not include the source.

 To similar effect, an implementation could hash the record and use that as a unique identifier as long as the hash includes a timestamp.
 Hashing just the address will have the same problem noted above (identical addresses but referring to different service instances).

+### Processing Differentials

+Riverring is a parallel system; vault keepers that choose to support it are taking on an additional processing burden.

+...

+Vault keepers that choose to gossip should consider the height or service count of their peers as they are likely (but not guaranteed!) to have similar processing capabilities and therefore less likely to overwhelem their peer.
+For example, rivering two nodes with a height of 1 or 2 is likely safer than rivering a root vault keeper and a height 0 vault keeper.

+...

+Corrollary to this is that gossip has the possibility to dramatically increase in packet size (and thus, cycle and memory consumption) at a moment's notice.

+## Gossip Groups (TODO could this be extending to vault categories/groups?)

+-- to check that gossip streams only form between related parties, we could introduce the concept of groups

 ## Token buckets, request fairness, and supernodes